Jayani-123/Jayani-123/README.md

 ###

 <p align="left">✨ I am a data  enthusiastic.<br>I have over 5+ years experience in data visualization in different BI platforms.
-I like to work with data and find actionable key insight of it</p>
+I like to work with data and find actionable key insight of it
+Lets explore the data 🌏 with me </p>

 ###